CuddlyCactusMC/PowerOrganize/README.md

 THIS PROGRAM, IF RUN ON A WINDOWS SYSTEM FOLDER WILL DESTROY ITS FILE STRUCTURE, USE THIS PROGRAM ONLY ON DOCUMENTS FOLDERS!

-open cmd or powershell and type for help:
+open powershell and dircet it to the folder the script is in and type for help:

 	.\PowerOrganize.ps1 -Help